 The Element ID and Length fields are defined in 9.4.2.1 (General)

-Country String field is set to the value contained in the dot11CountryString attribute.

-Operating Class field is set to the operating class currently being used corresponding to the widest bandwidth used for the BSS.
-See Annex E for description of operating classes.
-A noncountry entity in the country string field (‘XX ‘) implies the use of global operating classes Table E-4
+Operating Class field is set to the global operating class currently being used corresponding to the widest bandwidth used to send frames to a receiving STA.
+See Annex E, Table E-4 for description of the global operating classes.

 Primary Channel Number field is set to the primary channel being used currently.
 Primary Channel Number is one of the channels from the row corresponding to the operating class as defined in Annex E or the primary 20 MHz (sub)channel allowed for HT or non-HT operation for operating classes that specify only channel center frequency indices.